euctrl-pru/website/data/set/hfe/Horizontal_Flight_Efficiency.md

 The actual flown trajectory is based on processed radar track data (Correlated Position Reports) submitted by ANSPs to the EUROCONTROL Enhanced Tactical Flow Management System (ETFMS).

-The methodology is fully consistent with the SES Performance Scheme.
+The methodology is fully consistent with the SES Performance Scheme {% cite pru:hfe %}.

 ## FAB definitions